 - 403 Forbidden: The service is returning an error code to the uptime checker.
 For example, the default Apache web server configuration returns this code under Amazon Linux, but it returns code 200 (Success) under some other Linux versions.
 See the LAMP tutorial for Amazon Linux or your web server's documentation.

 - 404 Not found: The path might be incorrect.

 - 408 Request timeout, or no response: The port number might be incorrect, the service might not be running, or the service might be inaccessible.
 Check that your firewall allows traffic from the uptime servers; see Getting IP addresses.
 The timeout limit is specified in the Healthcheck part of Advanced Options.

 There can be a delay of up to 25 minutes before the uptime check results start to flow into Stackdriver Monitoring.
-During that time, the uptime check dashboard will report the status as "no data available."
+During that time, the uptime check dashboard reports the status as "no data available."

 Editing uptime checks

-In the Uptime Checks page for your project, click Edit at the right side of your uptime check.
+In the Uptime Checks Overview, click Edit in the menu on the right side of your uptime check's summary.